SpaceXpanse/democrit-marketplace/README.md

 of the transaction, since that won't change by the signatures of the counterparty and still identifies the trade uniquely.

-To utilise this, Democrit uses a custom dApp / GSP on XAYA to track executed trades by `btxid`.
+To utilise this, Democrit uses a custom dApp / GSP on SpaceXpanse to track executed trades by `btxid`.
 All that needs to be done is mark the trade as also being a move for the `g/dem` game: